 What is Product-Led Growth (PLG)?

-As recently as February 2022, Wes Bush (the inventor of the “Product-Led Growth” term) defined PLG as “a go-to-market strategy that relies on using your product as the main vehicle to acquire, activate, and retain customers.”
+As recently, Wes Bush (the inventor of the “Product-Led Growth” term) defined PLG as “a go-to-market strategy that relies on using your product as the main vehicle to acquire, activate, and retain customers.”
 It has skyrocketed in the last few years for two reasons.

 On one hand, the sales-driven approach is quite saturated for digital consumers.
 Simply put: people have had enough of marketing, surface-level content, promotion, sales, and ads.
 Studies show the effectiveness of advertisements are grossly overestimated (by up to 4,100%) by the people crafting them.
 On the other hand, these approaches are proven to work less and less over time.
 Studies show that less than 1% of leads that come to a business via gated content actually convert into customers.